June 5, 6, 7: Spectacle at 2025 Denver Fringe Festival

 Masha Mikulinsky

 Masha has 15 years of training in somatics and embodiment practices, holds a Bachelor's degree in Interdisciplinary Studies and a Master's degree in Somatic Counseling Psychology, both from Naropa University in Boulder, CO.
-During most business hours, Masha works as a somatic psychotherapist with multicultural, queer folks, and artists at Third Culture Counseling & Consulting.
+During most business hours, Masha works in as a somatic psychotherapist in private practice with multicultural folks, queer folks, and artists.

 Photo credit: Valeria Heine Photography